wp-plugins/kaltura-interactive-video/readme.txt

 == Description ==

 Add interactive video capabilities to your blog!
-This is not just another video embed tool – it includes the ability to upload/ record/import videos directly to your post, edit and remix content with an online video editor, enable video responses, manage and track your video content and much more...
+This is not just another video embed tool - it includes the ability to upload/ record/import videos directly to your post, edit and remix content with an online video editor, enable video responses, manage and track your video content and much more...
+And Kaltura covers all hosting and streaming costs for FREE up to 10GB.

 Highlights: